execb5/jaybeeTribute/README.md

 # Jaybee Tribute

-A simple hash Anderson Tree that we called GTree.
+A simple Anderson Tree that we called GTree.